laro/Cilia/6 .../2 Unfinished Ideas.md

     %% as["Cast
 %%x as T"]

-    and & or & xor & nandNor & andAmp & orAmp & andSym & orSym & xorSym --> logicalOperand
+    and & or & xor & nandNor & andSymbol & orSymbol & andMath & orMath & xorMath --> logicalOperand
     and[/"LogicalConjunction
 x and y"/]
     or[/"LogicalDisjunction